 BSA has defined methods which are the ways that Scouting’s aims of developing character, citizenship, and fitness in youth are achieved.
-One of the methods for Boy Scouts is “the uniform”.
+One of the methods for Scouts BSA is “the uniform”.

-How is the uniform encouraged in the Boy Scout program:
+How is the uniform encouraged in the Scouts BSA program?

 - By having properly uniformed youth leaders